 3. Your other family members are bald

-There are a lot of tall tales regarding male pattern baldness and family.
+There are a lot of regarding male pattern baldness and family.
 Some people say that it comes from your father, others say that it depends on the men on your mother’s side of the family.
 Take the specifics with a grain of salt, but understand that hair loss can be hereditary.
 While we may not know exactly who you get it from, there is a genetic component to male pattern baldness – someone is passing it down!
 If most of the men in your family have lost their hair, there’s a good chance that you could experience hair loss as well.
 Still, even then it’s not 100%.

 4. You have a that stress on the scalp

 The condition known as traction alopecia is more common than you might think, and worst of all is that it’s completely preventable.
 To understand how this type of balding happens, you need to first understand that your scalp is sensitive and is prone to damage over time.
 Things like excessive scratching, rubbing, and brushing can all damage your hair follicles and inhibit hair growth.
 Additionally, a number of popular hairstyles that involve pulling can also damage hair follicles over time, causing irreversible hair loss.
 Braids, man buns, , and dreadlocks are all linked to traction alopecia because of the stress they put hair follicles through.

 As you can see, there are a lot of things that can cause hair loss.
 The best way to decrease your chances of balding is to eat and take care of your hair.
 That means going easy on the shampoos, conditioners, and hair care products that are loaded with harsh chemicals.
 Instead, opt for products that are designed to promote hair growth and are gentler on the hair.

 If you’re experiencing male pattern baldness, you’ll want to take additional steps designed to disrupt the production of DHT in your hair follicles and promote hair regrowth.
 Fortunately, there are a number of different products out there that, when used together, make a great treatment regimen for male pattern baldness.
 Treatments such as minoxidil and finasteride, when combined with biotin and DHT-blocking hair care products, have shown to be quite successful in helping men overcome their problems with balding.
 Both are approved by the FDA for treating male pattern baldness, and research has shown that when used together over a 20-week period, finasteride and minoxidil produced significant elevation and density of hair.